Orteko/rcubevacation/README.txt

 It supports either normalized tables (domain_id) or non-normalized tables (domainname).
 Please see config.ini for options.

-While the driver should be able to work with different database schemes, for the vacation table layout it relies on the schema which can be found in the extra/virtual_vacation directory.
+While the driver should be able to work with different database schemes,for the vacation table layout it relies on the schema which can be found in the extra/virtual_vacation directory.

 Installation instructions are provided by the Postfixadmin team, included in the extra/virtual_vacation directory.